 10. Find helpful resources

 There are many helpful tips, services, and online resources available to help you in your search.
-Find more information about Employment Assistance for Newcomers, People with Disabilities, Youth, Aboriginal Peoples, and Seniors.
+Find more information about Employment Assistance for Newcomers, People with Disabilities, Youth, Indigenous Peoples, and Seniors.